Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Krylov Subspace Methods for Mixed-Effects Models

 \subsection{Predictive variances}

-The computational bottleneck for prediction is the calculation of the posterior predictive variances $\text{diag}(\Omega_p)$ in \eqref{postpred_Laplace_cov2}.
+The computational bottleneck for prediction is the calculation of the posterior predictive variances $\text{diag}(\Omega_p)$ in \eqref{postpred_Laplace_cov1}.
 These are required for predictive distributions of the latent and response variables as well as for predictive means of non-Gaussian response variables.
 Calculating $\text{diag}(\Omega_p)$ requires solving $n_p$ linear equation systems with the matrix $\Sigma^{-1} + Z^TWZ$.
-For high-dimensional crossed random effects and large $n_p$, solving these linear systems with the CG method can thus be computationally prohibitive.
-We develop and compare three solutions for this: two simulation-based methods relying on the CG method and an approach based on the preconditioned Lanczos algorithm.
+For high-dimensional crossed random effects and large $n_p$, solving these linear systems can thus be computationally prohibitive despite the use of the CG method.